Load Calculation Data and Procedures

 Standard 183 was created in a collaborative effort between ASHRAE and ACCA (the Air Conditioning Contractors of America).
 It establishes minimum requirements for performing peak cooling and heating load calculations for buildings except low-rise residential buildings.
 Although there are many methods available to perform peak cooling and heating load calculations, the intent of this standard is to establish a minimum level of requirements that is inclusive of as many methods as possible while still being restrictive enough to mandate an appropriate level of care and accuracy.
 An accurate estimate of peak cooling or heating load requires not only that a sound method be used but also that inputs to the method are reasonable and realistic (the execution of the method).

-ANSI/ASHRAE Standard 203-2018
+ANSI/ASHRAE Standard 203-2018 (RA 2021)

 Title: Method of Test for Determining Heat Gain of Office Equipment Used in Buildings